tammscaley73/CAPSTONE_SDoH-Impact-on-Hospital-Readmissions/README.md

-The intent of this project is to investigate further this relationship by conducting a case study of 4 hospitals located in Nashville, Memphis, Chattanooga, and Lebanon, TN, respectively.
+The intent of this project is to investigate further this relationship by conducting a case study of 4 hospitals located in Nashville, Memphis, Chattanooga, Savannah, Oak Ridge, Livingston, and Lebanon, TN, respectively.
 Using data from the Centers for Medicare &amp; Medicaid Services (CMS), the 2013-2017 American Community Survey (ACS-U.S. Census Bureau), the Centers for Disease Control and Prevention (CDC), the United States Department of Agriculture (USDA), and CountyHealthRankings.org, I plan to observe these hospitals in their distinct contexts and answer several questions which I’ll outline below.

-To answer the question of how SDoH might impact readmission rates, I decided to pick 2 hospitals in the same peer group with one of the best (i.e., lowest) readmission rates in Tennessee and two in the same peer group from the bottom 5 of readmission rates.
+To answer the question of how SDoH might impact readmission rates, I decided to pick 10 hospitals, 2 from each of the 5 peer groups defined by CMS.
 Using data from CMS, I will limit my analysis to the top 3 zip codes each hospital serves and ask the following sub-questions: